 We all know it, and most of us love it.
-The 27-mile bike path stretches along the beach from Pacific Palisades to Palos Verdes, offering a seemingly endless, flat, well-maintained surface to cruise.
+The 27-mile bike path, also known as the Marvin Braude Trail, stretches along the beach from Pacific Palisades to Palos Verdes, offering a seemingly endless, flat, well-maintained surface to cruise.
 Joggers, rollerbladers, and walkers use it, too (and traffic gets heavy on the weekends), so beware of the varying speeds of your fellow users.
 While pedaling, feast your eyes on the majestic Pacific, the palm trees, volleyballers, craggy bluffs, sea-gulls, and glimpses of Catalina.
 It's all there for the taking, the whole length of it, or just a piece.
 Here are some suggestions for where to hop on and off...

-This stretch is a great place to start, especially if you'd rather rent your wheels.
+This stretch is a great place to start, especially if you need to rent your wheels.
 Whether you prefer a tricycle, a beach cruiser, or a bike with a baby seat, Perry's Cafe has 'em.
 Choose from several path-side locations in Santa Monica and Venice.
-Parking for your car, though not free, is certainly accessible; or ride the metro to the end and be totally car-free.
+The path itself has been recently widened, to create separate lanes for cyclists and walkers.
+Arriving by car can be a challenge, especially in 2020 when beach parking has been closed for much of the season; it can be better to ride the metro to the end and be totally car-free.
 Once you're geared up, you're good to go North or South along the path.
-And when you're finished, have a drink and snack at the cafe.
-(Note: though you can reserve a bike with a credit card at Perry's, it's cash only for the rental once you return the bike.
-Make sure to stack some bills in your wallet before heading out.)

 With bikes on a rack or secured in the trunk, drive west on Culver Blvd. until it meets the beach at Pacific Ave.
-There's plenty of free (yes, you heard that right) parking here, and a foot lane to the bike path.
+There's usually free parking available here, and a foot lane to the bike path.
 Hop on your bikes and head south, and you'll be on your way to Manhattan Beach and beyond.
 See the underbelly of an outbound jet as you pass the western-most end of LAX.
-You'll also glide past the Hyperion Treatment Plant (not necessarily a scenic delight).
-Or, choose to look right, and watch pelicans glide toward the water, families picnicking in the sand, and hear the delicious crash of nearby waves.
+You'll probably want to look to the west as you pass the Hyperion Treatment Plant (not necessarily a scenic delight) to watch pelicans glide toward the water and hear the delicious crash of nearby waves.

-If you'd rather not dodge the foot traffic, ride the Manhattan Beach portion of the path.
-Bikers get their own path, as do walkers (and their dogs).
-Here everyone's happy.
-Or, further south, rent bikes at Hermosa Cyclery (they rent trailers, and kids' bikes, too) and pedal around Hermosa Beach (same Pacific, same great sites), and finish with breakfast or lunch at Martha's 22nd Street Grill (what's not to like about Stuffed French Toast?).
-The only catch?
-The eatery is so popular, there's often a wait.
+If you'd rather not dodge the foot traffic on the bike path, ride the Manhattan Beach portion of the path.
+Bikers get their own path, as do walkers (and their dogs), so everyone's happy.
+Or, further south, rent bikes at Hermosa Cyclery (trailers and kids' bikes are available, too) and pedal around Hermosa Beach (same Pacific, same great sights).

-Perhaps you'd rather a trail more inland.
+Perhaps you'd prefer a trail more inland.
 There are many of those as well.
-Here are but a few:
+Here are a few:

 For a shorter ride to the coast, roll on at McConnell Ave. (you'll find ample street parking) and head west.
 Upon your return, remember to refresh your well-worked legs and lungs with a juice and some chips at Beverage Warehouse before driving home.